scalacenter/scala-advent-of-code/docs/puzzles/day15.md

 queue.add((0, 0))
 ```

-The first one is a `Set` of all visited nodes – the ones the algorithm will not look again at.
+The first one is a `Set` of all visited nodes – the ones the algorithm will not look at again.
 The second one is a `Map` of distances containing the smallest currently known distance from the top-left corner of the map to the given cell.
 Finally, the third one is a `java.util.PriorityQueue` that defines in which order to examine cells.
 We are using Java's `PriorityQueue`, not the Scala's one since the Java `PriorityQueue` implementation defines the `remove` operation on the queue which is necessary for efficient implementation and which the Scala queue lacks.

-We also initailize the queue with the first node we are going to examine – the top-left corner of the map.
+We also initialize the queue with the first node we are going to examine – the top-left corner of the map.

-Once we have the data structures, there's a loop which runs the Dijkstra Algorithm on those structures:
+Once we have the data structures, there's a loop which runs Dijkstra's algorithm on those structures:

 ```scala
 while queue.peek() != null do